 There are 35 candidate nuclei for double-beta decay.
-Currently, experiments using Xe and Ge have reported the most sensitive results of $0\nu\beta\beta$ search.
-Because of the uncertainties related to the nuclear matrix element, complementarity of technologies, different background, and the investigation of the mechanism behind the $0\nu\beta\beta$ in case of a positive signal, it is important to pursue the searches with various isotopes.
+Currently, experiments using 136Xe and 76Ge have reported the most sensitive results of $0\nu\beta\beta$ search.
+Because of the uncertainties related to the nuclear matrix element, the complementarity of technologies, different backgrounds, and the investigation of the mechanism behind the $0\nu\beta\beta$ in case of a positive signal, it is important to pursue the searches with as many isotopes as possible.